-The company would need to consult its own accountants or auditors to assess the amount of its distributable profits that are available to use in this way.
+The company would wish to consult its own accountants or auditors to assess the amount of its distributable profits that are available to use in this way.

-It must also have the cash to pay for the shares on the purchase.
+It must also have the cash to pay for the shares

 This condition is designed primarily to protect the company's creditors.